SpoddyCoder/SpoddyCoiner/README.md

 # SpoddyCoiner

-Google Sheets Addon that gets data from the CoinMarketCap API...
+Google Sheets Addon that gets cryptocurrency prices, market & meta data from the CoinMarketCap API...

 * Supports all cryptos / fiats listed on https://coinmarketcap.com/
     * Covers all your marginal coins/tokens/alts/shitcoins/shillcoins/moonshots/deepDDhonies